linuxadmin-blog/linuxadmin-blog.github.io/content/english/author/ugurcan-akkok.md

   link: "https://linkedin.com/in/akkokugurcan"
 ---

-I'm Uğurcan Akkök, a DevOps Engineer with a principles-first approach to building reliable and efficient systems using tools like Kubernetes, Docker, Jenkins, and Ansible.
+I'm Ugurcan Akkok, a DevOps Engineer with a principles-first approach to building reliable and efficient systems using my expertise on Kubernetes, Linux, Containers and Virtualisation, Scripting, Automation and Cloud.

-I prioritize scalability, maintainability, and automation, ensuring every solution aligns with long-term goals and best practices.
+I prioritize scalability, maintainability, efficiency and automation, ensuring every solution aligns with long-term goals and best practices.